jsonlee-se/daily-discord-memes/README.md

 - Use the provided Modal stub to deploy the bot.
 - The bot will automatically post three memes in the specified channel every day.

-2. **Local Testing**:
-For local testing, run the `main` function.
-Ensure that the environment variables are set correctly in your local environment.

-## Contributions
-Contributions to the bot are welcome.
-Please follow standard coding practices and ensure that all pull requests are well-documented.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.